farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 Not everything is about the proficiencies of the PCs.
 There are situations where something is simply up to chance.
 In those situations, the GM can call for a `fortune roll`.

-_You are looking in the wreckage of a ship; is anybody left alive?
+> **_You are looking in the wreckage of a ship; is anybody left alive?
 You find a pistol on the ground; are there still bullets in it?
-Two factions are at war; who will win the final battle?_
+Two factions are at war; who will win the final battle?_**

 To make a fortune roll, you need to assess the chances of a thing actually happening.

 Is that thing likely or unlikely to happen?
-For each "likeliness" level, add `1d6` to the dice pool.
+For each "likeliness" level, add `+1d6` to the dice pool.

 - If there's a 50% chance of success, roll `1d6`.
 If it's more than that, add more dice to the pool.
-- If it's really unlikely, roll `2d6` and pick the worst.
+- If it's really unlikely, roll `2d6` and pick the lowest result.

 If two forces are opposing one another, roll two opposing pools and take the best result of each to interpret who "won" and by how much.

 Once the pool(s) are ready, throw the dice and interpret the results.

-_There's someone left alive on the ship, and they are still breathing.
-There are bullets in the gun, but the gun itself is broken and can't be used._
+> **_There's someone left alive on the ship, and they are still breathing.
+There are bullets in the gun, but the gun itself is broken and can't be used._**

 Don't overthink this.
-This rule is vague by design, as it should not get in the way of the game.
-This mechanic is there to **quickly spice things up** during a scene.
+This rule should not get in the way of the game.
+This mechanic is there to **quickly spice things up** during a scene when there's an unknown element that isn't controlled by the PCs.

 ```
 TODO: Include Examples